Map-A-Droid/MAD-docs/security.rst

 Firewall
 --------

-It's always a good idea to open as little ports as possible.
+It's always a good idea to open as few ports as possible.
 In MADs case thats only 22 for SSH, 80 and 443 for a Webserver if you are proxying everything.
 Read more about :code:`iptables` `here <https://www.hostinger.com/tutorials/iptables-tutorial>`_.

 SSH Authentication
 ------------------